GaijinEntertainment/fmod_studio_warthunder_for_modders/Readme.md

 ----------------------------------

 Nothing special about this update.
 Just some new sound events and minor tweaks.
+Update: Added German localisation for voice messages and commands.

 -----------------------
 17.09.2021 - Direct Hit fmod project update.